The Art Ross Trophy is awarded annually to the NHL’s top scorer. While looking into this year’s race we came across some unusual/little known facts:

 Jerome Iginla 2001-02

-During this time, the Penguins have had four different players win scoring titles, and only eight non-Penguins have done it.
+During this time, the Pittsburgh Penguins have had four different players win scoring titles.
 And there was also a period where a Penguin won the Art Ross seven seasons in a row.

-The break down is as follows: Malkin 2, Crosby 2, Jagr 5, Lemieux 6 for a total of 15 scoring titles in 26 years.
+The break down is as follows: Evgeni Malkin 2, Sidney Crosby 2, Jaromir Jagr 5, Mario Lemieux 6 for a total of 15 scoring titles in 29 years.
 Crazy.

 Thanks for reading.